 Still, you can enjoy its beautiful foliage right away.

-It can grow as much as ten feet in a single year, so this plant will quickly cover your trellis, fence or gazebo and you will experience much more thrill when it presents you with its greatly anticipated fragrant blooms.
+It can grow as much as ten feet in a single year, so this flowering vine will quickly cover your trellis, fence or gazebo and you will experience much more thrill when it presents you with its greatly anticipated fragrant blooms.

 Planting Your Wisteria Outdoors